beetwo/website/source/team/emanuel.html.md

 email: emanuel@beetwo.at
 ---

 Emanuel makes everything look pretty.
-And it's super nice to have him around.
+And it’s super nice to have him around.